-Particle identification (PID) of hadrons in the original base-29 line design of the Forward Detector of CLAS12 is obtained by 30 combining the information from the High Threshold Cherenkov $^{\mbox{\scriptsize 31}}$ Counter (HTCC) [1], Low Threshold Cherenkov Counter 32 (LTCC) [2], and Forward Time-of-Flight (FTOF) [3] systems.
-33 However, no sufficient separation of kaons from pions and 34 protons can be achieved by using only these detectors in the 35 momentum range relevant for the approved semi-inclusive deep 36 inelastic scattering (SIDIS) physics program, i.e. between 37 3 GeV/c and 8 GeV/c.
-Therefore, improved particle identification in this momentum range is achieved by replacing two 38 12 sectors of the existing LTCC with Ring Imaging Cherenkov 13 (RICH) detectors.
-The first module of the RICH detector 39 was completed before the start of the physics run, see Fig. 1, 40 while the installation of the second module in the opposite 41 16 sector is foreseen at the beginning of the CLAS12 operation 42 with polarized targets.
-This article reports on the design, 43 construction, and initial performance of the first RICH module.
-44 The second module will be identical to the first one.
+Particle identification (PID) of hadrons in the original baseline design of the Forward Detector of CLAS12 is obtained by combining the information from the High Threshold Cherenkov Counter (HTCC) [1], Low Threshold Cherenkov Counter (LTCC) [2], and Forward Time-of-Flight (FTOF) [3] systems.
+However, no sufficient separation of kaons from pions and protons can be achieved by using only these detectors in the momentum range relevant for the approved semi-inclusive deep inelastic scattering (SIDIS) physics program, i.e. between 3 and 8 GeV.
+Therefore, improved particle identification in this momentum range is achieved by replacing two sectors of the existing LTCC with Ring Imaging Cherenkov (RICH) detectors.
+The first module of the RICH detector was completed before the start of the physics run, see Fig. 1, while the installation of the second module in the opposite sector is foreseen for the beginning of the CLAS12 operation with polarized targets.
+This article reports on the design, construction, and initial performance of the first RICH module.
+The second module will be identical to the first one.

-The idea of a RICH detector is based on the fact that when 46 a fast particle crosses a radiator with a velocity β larger than 47 the velocity of the light in that medium, it generates Cherenkov 48 radiation.
-The light is emitted in a cone with opening angle 49 θ_C given by $\cos(\theta_C) = [\beta n(\lambda)]^{-1}$, where $n(\lambda)$ is the refractive 50 index of the radiator, which may depend on the wavelength 51 λ .
-Following an expansion volume where the light cone opens up, the photons are detected and the RICH ring can be reconstructed.
-A precision measurement of the Cherenkov angle provides the determination of the particle velocity and. together with information from the tracking system, it allows its identification.
-Thus, the capability of idenditying the partile types with a known momentum and different velocity is governed by the Cherenkov angle resolution, and it can be effectively parameterized by the separation in units of resolution n{σ} between the angle distributions of the various particles.
+The idea of a RICH detector is based on the fact that when a fast particle crosses a radiator with a velocity β larger than the velocity of the light in that medium, it generates Cherenkov radiation.
+The light is emitted in a cone with opening angle θ_C given by $\cos(\theta_C) = [\beta n(\lambda)]^{-1}$, where $n(\lambda)$ is the refractive index of the radiator, which may depend on the wavelength λ .
+After a gap region where the cone opens up, the photons are detected and the ring can be reconstructed.
+A precision measurement of the Cherenkov angle provides the velocity of the particle and, together with information from the tracking system, it allows its identification.
+Thus, the capability of identify particles with a known momentum and different velocity is governed by the Cherenkov angle resolution, and it can be effectively parameterized by the separation in units of resolution n{σ} between the angle distributions for the various particles.